-Planning permission is needed, unless it is a minor permitted development - council only has four years to enforce in respect of the completion of a dwelling built without planning permission being granted, otherwise where a condition or limitation on planning permission has not been complied with the council has ten years to enforce.
+Planning permission is needed, unless it is a minor permitted development - the council has ten years to enforce in respect of a breach of the planning regulations.
 If the Seller has carried out recent works without planning permission, the Buyer must insist that the necessary permissions are obtained prior to exchange.
 Be aware that permitted development rights can be withdrawn by a Local Authority when planning permission is granted, so that all subsequent developments, no matter how minor, will require planning permission.